ADDP: Learning General Representations for Image Recognition and Generation with Alternating Denoising Diffusion Process: Additional Experiments

-We apply \name{} to ViT-L~\cite{dosovitskiy2021image} and report its performance on image generation and recognition tasks in Tab.~\ref{tab:exp_large}.
-The training setting is almost the same as ViT-B, except that we train for 800 epochs due to limited computational resources.
-We use the pre-trained MAGE Large model~\cite{li2022mage} as the token predictor.
+We apply \name{} to ViT-B~\citep{dosovitskiy2021image} and report its performance on image generation and recognition tasks in Tab.~\ref{tab:exp_main_results}.
+The training setting is almost the same as ViT-L, except that we train for 1600 epochs.
+We use the pre-trained MAGE Base model~\citep{li2022mage} as the token predictor.
 Please refer to Sec.~\ref{appendix:pretrain} for implementation details.

-\textbf{Unconditional Generation.~} We obtain 1.5 FID improvement over previous SOTA, demonstrating the powerful generation capacity of \name{}.
+\textbf{Unconditional Generation.~} We obtain $\sim 2$ FID improvement over previous SOTA, demonstrating the powerful generation capacity of \name{}.

 \textbf{Image Classification.~} The performance of our method is comparable to those specifically designed for recognition tasks.
-Similar to our ViT-B model, using ViT-L as the encoder outperforms the previous best model that supports both recognition and generation by 1.5 percentage points.
+Similar to our ViT-L model, using ViT-B as the encoder outperforms the previous best model that supports both recognition and generation by 1.4 percentage points.
 However, we also observe low linear probing performance, which is likely due to the noisy synthetic images as training input, as shown in Fig.~\ref{fig:synthetic_weighted}.

 \textbf{Object Detection and Semantic Segmentation.~} \name{} can achieve comparable performance to methods designed for recognition tasks, suggesting that our model can learn general representations suitable for dense prediction tasks.